AO-StreetArt/CrazyIvan/docs/pages/Scene_Registration_API.rst

    Devices are expected to register to scenes as they move through space.
    This tells Aesel what objects that device needs to receive information on.
 If the specified scene is not present, then it will be created.
+The response will contain the transform to the desired scene, as well as the ID of the scene the transform is coming from.

    :reqheader Content-Type: Application/json
    :statuscode 200: Success